 5 Tips For Eating Korean Barbecue For An Unforgettable Meal

 Korean barbecue is a type of cuisine that's growing increasingly popular worldwide.
 Typically a group affair, the meal involves cooking meats on a tabletop grill and assembling ssam, in which the grilled foods, garnishes, and sauces are wrapped in another food, most often a leafy green.
 Korean barbecue can be traced back to the Koguryŏ Era, which lasted from 37 B.C. to 668 BCE, when people would cook their meat over a fire with a skewer or stick.
-Are you looking to have the perfect Korean barbecue experience?
-David Shim, executive chef of COTE Korean Steakhouse (famously one of celebrity chef Gordon Ramsay's favorite NYC restaurants), gave Chowhound the rundown on how to best enjoy the dining experience.

-Shim and COTE will be participating in City Harvest's BID 2024: CHTV! tasting event on Tuesday, October 29, in support of feeding New Yorkers in need.
-The executive chef and the Korean steakhouse are part of many top New York City restaurants, mixologists, and chefs who are featured in the lineup.
 Nobody knows Korean barbecue like Shim, as COTE has been recognized as the first and only Michelin-starred Korean steakhouse in the United States.
 Shim told Chowhound how to curate the perfect Korean barbecue experience and shared his insight on what items are "must-haves," how to best order the meal, what drinks to pair with your food, and more.

-Have tongs and scissors on hand for Korean barbecue
+Keep tongs and scissors on hand

 To ensure that you and your guests are having a top-tier Korean barbecue experience, it's crucial to have the proper equipment — plus, you have to know how to use it.
 David Shim told Chowhound that items such as a tried-and-tested grill and proper scissors will facilitate a great experience.
-"I always love having soigné scissors available," the chef says.
+"I always love having scissors available," the chef says.
 "They're a super versatile item and allow the guest to cut many different items tableside without a cutting board and a knife.
 People can use them at home while cooking as well."

 To enjoy Korean barbecue like a professional, make sure to cook up a few different types of meats.
 Doing so will diversify the delicious flavor combinations in each bite.
 "I recommend ordering a couple of different options of beef or pork if available," David Shim told us before noting his personal favorites.
 "I like to do ribeye or strip, pork belly, and marinated beef short ribs.
 It covers everything!"